Vancouver road trip itinerary

 - If you visit during the winter, make sure you have snow tires for the drive to Whistler.

 - Search for Vancouver hotel accommodations here.
 Most of the popular attractions are located in the downtown area.
-Note: you will need to pay extra for parking – sometimes as high as $40 per night.
+You may need to pay extra for parking – sometimes as high as $40 per night.

 - Vancouver is Wifi friendly with over 550 locations.
 Look for a Free Wifi location.